 Read time: 8.2 minutes

-2021 will be remembered for many things: not being 2020, vaccines, Euro 2020 – even though it’s 2021 – and NFTs.
-All need no explanation, except maybe that three-letter acronym.
-Just what is an NFT?
-Well, we thought we’d provide a short explainer as McLaren Racing and Tezos, McLaren Racing’s Official Technology Partner, launch a whole new way for fans to engage with the illustrious racing history of McLaren through the McLaren Racing Collective and the Tezos blockchain network.
+In short, McLaren Racing and Tezos, McLaren Racing's Official Blockchain Partner, have launched a new way for fans to engage with the illustrious racing history of McLaren through the McLaren Racing Collective and the Tezos blockchain network.

 The first McLaren Racing digital collectible drop took place in 2021 and was a celebration of the team's 2021 Formula 1 challenger.
 We split the MCL35M into 22 parts for you to collect and create your own interactive, 3D-model.